s7117/docker-envs/base/README.md

-# Ubuntu Docker Development Environment
+# Ubuntu Minimal Docker Development Environment

-**_WARNING: Be sure to change the password for the user immediately after creating the container!_**
+**_WARNING: A default password has been set for the default user called `user`.
+The default password is `change-this-2025`.
+Use `passwd` along with this password to change the default password!_**

 ## Configuration/Installation